emersonlebleu/emersonlebleu/README.md

 <h2>Welcome!</h2>

 <p>Hi, I'm Emerson.
-I'm a past human behavioral researcher now focused on artificial behavior (ML/AI Research).
+I'm a past human behavioral researcher now interested in artificial behavior (ML/AI Research).
 I'm interested in machine learning and AI broadly.
 However, because of my academic history I have a particular interest in reinforcement learning techniques.</p>

-<p>While academic work and research is interesting to me I'm also a proficent programmer generally and can hold my own on full stack web dev, scripting, data, or application buidling projects.
-Overall, I love to build things and create efficencies through technology.</p>
+<p>While academic work and research is interesting to me personally, I'm also a proficent programmer generally and can hold my own on full stack web dev, scripting, data, or application buidling projects.
+Overall, I love to build things and create efficencies through technology in all fields. </p>

 Currently working on:
 - Research projects using <a href="https://github.com/emersonlebleu/PS_Model">projective simulation</a> to model derived/arbitrarily-applicable relational responding (DRR/AARR) and